simonmichael/hledger_site/basics-tutorial.md

 ```

 Here, we wrote both posting amounts but got the sign wrong on one of them, so they don't add up to zero.
 hledger should detect this mistake.
-Verify it by running some command, eg `print`.
+Verify it by running some command, e.g. `print`.
 You should see:

 ```shell
 $ hledger print